kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 virt-operator-667b6c845d-jfnsr                     1/1     Running   0          11m
 ```

-We can see the CRD's in the `kubevirt-hyperconverged` NameSpace
+We can see the CRD's in the which has a cluster-wide scope:

 ```
 ~/minikube/hyperconverged-cluster-operator  root@DirectedSoul1🎩kubectl get crds